REMEXLabs/SmartFridgeRPI/README.md

 Application wich gets installed on the Raspberry PI of the Smartfridge.

 The functionalities are:
--takes track of sensorechanges (door was opened) -takes a picture of the inside of the fridge when the door was opened -sends the picture to the webserver
+- takes track of sensorechanges (door was opened)
+- takes a picture of the inside of the fridge when the door was opened
+- sends the picture to the webserver
--listens to the barcodescanner
+- listens to the barcodescanner
--gets the productinformation of a barcode from the internet -sends the gathered productinformation via push notification the the andorid application
+- gets the productinformation of a barcode from the internet
+- bsends the gathered productinformation via push notification the the andorid application

 # Installation